About

 I can’t figure out how to have a high degree of certainty in what any cryptocurrencies will do.
 But I do think I can put together a decent return profile of a portfolio of stocks.

 I’ve played around with various trading strategies.
 One had a lot of success…except I couldn’t scale it past $400.
-So, ‘fundamentals’ for me it is.
+So, I tend to lean towards fundamentals.

-I don’t obsess over micro caps because Warren Buffett said that’s what he’d do.
+I don’t obsess over micro caps.
 I don’t care if something is off-the-beaten-path.
-I don’t care if I’m buying and holding for 10 years or 10 minutes.
+I don’t care if I buy and hold for 10 years or 10 minutes.
 I don’t care if the idea is “contrarian” or loved by everyone.

 I just want to make money with a reasonable degree of certainty, and do what makes sense at any given moment.